jentz/vigilant-dollop/EXAMPLES.md

 Below are examples of use cases we have come across where ```oidc-cli``` can be of value.

 ## Before you start
-For brevity and readibility the examples below do not contain all arguments that are required by most or all of the commands.
+For brevity and readability the examples below do not contain all arguments that are required by most or all of the commands.
 Please review the sections below and make sure to add these arguments when executing the examples.

 ### Provide client id and secrets to oidc-cli
 The ```--client-id``` and ```--client-secret``` command-line arguments are required by most commands.